-What are the seven seals, trumpets, and bowls of Revelation?
+How should we understand the seven seals, seven trumpets, and seven bowls in the Book of Revelation?

 The seven seals, trumpets, and bowls depicted in the book of Revelation represent the final judgments of God that are poured out on an unbelieving world in the end times.
 Some have tried to argue that the judgments spoken of in the book are things that either took place during the destruction of Jerusalem in A.D.
 70 or have been taking place throughout all of human history.